 Dr. Katherine Skinner is the Executive Director of the Educopia Institute, a not-for-profit educational organization that empowers collaborative communities to create, share, and preserve knowledge.
 She is the founding program director for the MetaArchive Cooperative, a community-owned and community-governed digital preservation network founded in 2004 that now has more than 50 member institutions in four countries.
-She has also played a founding role in the Library Publishing Coalition, a membership organization that now supports library publishing and scholarly communications activities across more than 70 academic libraries; and the BitCurator Consortium, a community-led membership association that supports digital forensics practices in libraries, archives, and museums, and that provides administrative, user, and community support for the BitCurator environment and open-source tools.
+She has also played a founding role in the Library Publishing Coalition, a membership organization that now supports library publishing and scholarly communications activities across more than 70 academic libraries; the BitCurator Consortium, a community-led membership association that supports digital forensics practices in libraries, archives, and museums; and the Software Preservation Network, a community focused on the preservation of software.

-Skinner received her Ph.D. from Emory University.
-She has co-edited three books and has authored and co-authored numerous reports and articles, including Educopia’s Community Cultivation Model.
-She is currently Principal Investigator for research projects on continuing education (Nexus, Mapping the Landscapes), digital preservation (ETD plus, Bitcurator.edu), and scholarly communication (Library Publishing Curriculum, Chrysalis).
-She regularly teaches graduate courses and workshops in digital librarianship and preservation topics, and provides consultation services to groups that are planning or implementing digital scholarship and digital preservation programs.
+Skinner received her Ph.D. in American Studies from Emory University.
+She has co-edited three books and has authored and co-authored numerous reports and articles, including Community Cultivation – A Field Guide (2019).
+She is currently Principal Investigator for research projects on digital preservation (OSSArcFlow, Bitcurator.edu), and scholarly communication (Library Publishing Curriculum), and has served as Principal Investigator on more than a dozen research projects to date.
+She regularly teaches graduate courses and workshops in digital librarianship and preservation topics, and provides consultation services on community cultivation, sustainability, scholarly communications, and digital preservation topics.